JFDeprecated/Connect/README.md

 ## Additional Comments
 The design of this system is very basic and does not include neccessary security features and optimisations to be safely used in production environments.
 It is for educational purposes only.

+Although these projects are not maintained, you are welcomed to submit updates and edits to the source codes.